Cardwell Parish, New Brunswick

-Cardwell is a civil parish in Kings County, New Brunswick, Canada.
+Cardwell is a geographic parish in Kings County, New Brunswick, Canada, located on the eastern border of the county.

+For governance purposes, the parish is part of the Kings rural district, which is a member of the Kings Regional Service Commission.

-The local service district was a member of Regional Service Commission 8 (RSC8).
+Prior to the 2023 governance reform, it comprised a single local service district, which was a member of Kings Regional Service Commission (RSC8).

+The Census subdivision of the same name shares the parish's boundaries.

 Origin of name

 The parish was named in honour of Viscount Cardwell, British Secretary of State for War until two months before the parish's erection.

 History

 Cardwell was erected in 1874 from Sussex Parish.